karl-home/karl/README.md

 ## Quick Start

+This section guides you through trying out Karl with an emulated sensor (the camera sensor is simply a program that produces an image every `interval` seconds).
 After installing dependencies, start a controller, host, and camera binary in separate terminals.
 To configure logging in Rust, set the `RUST_LOG` environment variable.

 ```